Genseishin Justirisers: Seishinjuu Kouki

-Seishinjuu Kouki is the personal Seishinjuu of Riser Gant which he can summon through his In Loader, this is a defensive type of Seishinjuu that possess powerful shell armor that can be used to deflect enemy beam fire.
-Main attacks include Battle Shooter where its cannons fire Thunderbolt shots against enemies, 3-round missiles called Turtle Missiles from its front legs and Turtle Thunder which lightning bolts are fired from its shell.
+Seishinjuu Kouki is the personal Seishinjuu of Riser Gant which he can summon through his In Loader.
+Kouki is a defensive type of Seishinjuu that possess powerful shell armor that can be used to deflect enemy beam fire.
+Its main attacks include Battle Shooter where its cannons fire Thunderbolt shots against enemies, 3-round missiles called Turtle Missiles from its front legs and Turtle Thunder which lightning bolts are fired from its shell.

 Kouki's name means "Spark Turtle" and is represented by Genbu, and combines with Riseross to form Genseishin Juu Riser.